dan-k-park/Bar-is-Loaded/README.md

-# Weight-Visualizer
+# Bar-is_loaded
 A trinket to visualize a loaded barbell in a competition setting.
-The inspiration from this came from a friend of mine who competed at a local powerlifting meet.
-The loaders misloaded several of her attempts, which ruined the momentum she had built up from training for the competition.
+The idea for this came from a friend of mine who competed at a local powerlifting meet.
+Several of her attempts were misloaded, which led to a rather stressful meet day for her.